 How online courses work

-Online course delivery varies depending on cost.
-The cheaper the course, the lower the quality and job prospects are lower.
+Online course delivery varies depending on cost – the cheaper the course, the lower the quality and lower job prospects.

 Most online courses do not have any input from experienced trainers, do not have lesson planning, do not have teaching practice, and are not externally moderated to ensure quality.
-This type of certificate will not be attractive to hiring managers in quality language schools.
-As the saying goes, “you get what you pay for”.
+Therefore, this type of certificate will not be attractive to hiring managers in quality language schools.
+But, as the saying goes, “you get what you pay for”.

 The EBC online Trinity CertTESOL course

 The EBC online Trinity CertTESOL course uses MOODLE and ZOOM web technology.
-MOODLE is a standard platform used by many universities and ZOOM is a professional, live communications tool we use for hosting our virtual classroom.
+MOODLE is a standard platform many universities use, and ZOOM is a professional, live communications tool we use to host our virtual classroom.

 |Live trainer input (face-to-face or in a virtual classroom).|